RyuuXS/Reforestation/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## I heard there was a new store called Moderation.
+They have everything there